Fan Chun Yip: Childhood and early career

 Fan was born in Hong Kong into a 7-member family.
 He is the youngest son.
 As a child, his 2nd oldest brother, who was tragically murdered in 2006, invited him to a 7 a-side match.
 Because he was the smallest, he was picked to be the goalkeeper.
 He surprised everyone with his agility and goalkeeping prowess, and even dived to save shots from the opponent on the hard concrete "pitch".

 After this, Fan would regularly play in goal, which built his interest in football.

 In 1985, Fan joined the Hong Kong football promotional program, and was picked for the Hong Kong Schools Sports Federation training team.
-This was the first step towards his illustrious football career.

 After being picked for the Hong Kong Schools Sports Federation training team, Fan was picked to join the Hong Kong Sports Institute because his potential was recognised.
 From amateur, Fan was promoted to the junior team, then promoted to the youth team.
 Because of his average height, it was not easy for him to proceed and become the first choice keeper of the youth team.

 After Fan's promotion to the youth team, he started off his 4-year long accommodated training.

 Because Fan was professionally trained by the Hong Kong Sports Institute, he eventually was selected to represent the Hong Kong youth team.

 Rangers is the First Division club Fan first joined.
 In a Reserve League match, he injured his index finger and was forced to rest for a couple of months.
 After recovering from this injury, he was named in the Hong Kong Olympic squad.

 After a year at Rangers, he was loaned to Happy Valley.
 Happy Valley gave him the chance to make his debut, against his parent club, Rangers.
 Fan gained a lot of first-team experience with Happy Valley, although a hand injury kept him sidelined for two months.
 After this, he was released by Hong Kong Rangers.

 In the two years after Fan's departure from Rangers, he joined Yee Hope and Instant-Dict.
 In the third year after Fan's joining to the club, he helped the club to win the Hong Kong FA Cup.Unfortunately, it was the last title for the club, as the sponsor left the club, forcing them to disband.
 On the night of 8 August 2003, Fan became nationally famous.
 There was an exhibition match against Spanish giants Real Madrid in the Hong Kong National Stadium.
 In the first half, the home team was down 4–2 due to the poor performance by the China goalkeeper An Qi.
 Fan came on as a substitute in the second half.
 He made a string of excellent saves to keep Real Madrid (with World Class players such as Beckham, Zidane, Raul and Ronaldo) at bay in the second half.
 After this 45-minutes, everyone in Hong Kong started to recognise and notice him.